alfnielsen/MessageBridgeJS/README.md

 The is not a restriction, but a choice for the first version.
-Other implementation using other messageQues then SignalR and other backends like Java can be created in the future.
+Other implementation using other messageQues then SignalR and other backends like Javascript (typescript) or Java can be created in the future.

 ### Flow diagram